-Recently, we have covered the Scandinavian design (you can check the previous post here).
-This is time to revisit the topic and see what inspires designers when it comes to creating the unique interior.
-It’s worthy recalling the Scandinavian style in this post as well, because it was born around 1914 and originates from the Danish style of arts and crafts.
-There were many similar movements during that time, for example the Dutch De Stijl or a German Jugendstil (German name for art Nouveau) that transformed into modernism.
+Recently, we have covered Scandinavian design.
+This is time to revisit the topic and see what inspires designers when it comes to creating a unique interior.
+It’s worth recalling the Scandinavian style in this post as well because it was born around 1914 and originates from the Danish style of arts and crafts.
+There were many similar movements during that time, for example, the Dutch De Stijl or a German Jugendstil (German name for art Nouveau) that transformed into modernism.

-At the age of modernism, several movements were born and Bauhaus was one of them.
-Over 100 years ago the school of art and design called Bauhaus was established in Weimar, Germany.
-Even though Bauhaus existed only for 14 years, its idea spreaded on the entire world and have left an imprint on many interiors.
+In the age of modernism, several movements were born and Bauhaus was one of them.
+Over 100 years ago, the school of art and design called Bauhaus was established in Weimar, Germany.
+Even though Bauhaus existed only for 14 years, its idea spreaded to the entire world and has left an imprint on many interiors.
 Here is how it’s still present in industrial and minimalistic design styles.
-The most important names associated with Bauhaus are: Walter Gropius (the founder), Ludwig Mies van der Rohe (an architect), Henry van de Velde.
-Its manifesto was established in 1925 and it included not only the architecture-related matters, but also touched on the social subjects.
-The Bauhaus aesthetics is still alive because its elements are present in other interior design styles, such as minimalistic and industrial style that are very popular in interiors nowadays.
-Many solutions that came from the Bauhaus manifesto can be found in present interior or exterior concepts.
+The most important names associated with Bauhaus are Walter Gropius (the founder), Ludwig Mies van der Rohe (an architect), Henry van de Velde.
+Its manifesto was established in 1925, and it included not only architecture-related matters but also touched on social subjects.
+The Bauhaus aesthetics is still alive because its elements are present in other interior design styles, such as the minimalistic and industrial styles that are very popular in interiors nowadays.
+Many solutions that came from the Bauhaus manifesto can be found in the present interior or exterior concepts.
 Some of them can be seen in Viscato realizations.

 What was Bauhaus

 Even though the school founders kept denying the existence of the Bauhaus style itself, there are some specific aspects that were unprecedentedly discovered by associated designers.
-At the time, when school was established, its aim was to face few challenges related to rapid technology progress and massive production development.
+At the time, when the school was established, its aim was to face a few challenges related to rapid technological progress and massive production development.
 First, they intended to bring the applied arts together with fine arts.
 It was also crucial for Bauhaus to systematize the work’s principles.
-As Bauhaus consisted not only of architects, but also artists, carpenters, it was important to do the projects collectively.
-Furthermore, the name, Bauhaus linked to Bauhütte – the term that stood for the workshop assembling craftsmen from the different industry fields.
-The manifesto said they want the professionals from different fields to be able to prepare one project, using the knowledge for one common purpose – just like in middle aged craft guild.
-The concept was general then and the craftsmen had the room for their own changes in order to build one, complete project.
+As Bauhaus consisted not only of architects but also artists, and carpenters, it was important to do the projects collectively.
+Furthermore, the name, Bauhaus, was linked to Bauhütte – the term that stood for the workshop assembling craftsmen from different industry fields.
+The manifesto said they want the professionals from different fields to be able to prepare one project, using the knowledge for one common purpose – just like in a middle-aged craft guild.
+The concept was general then, and the craftsmen had room for their own changes in order to build one, complete project.

 The architectural principles